 The recoverable amount is the higher of fair value less costs of disposal and value in use.
 In determining fair value less costs of disposal, recent market transactions are considered, if available.
 In the absence of such transactions, an appropriate valuation model is used.
 Value in use is calculated by discounting estimated future cash flows to their present value using a discount rate that reflects current market assessments of the time value of money and the risks specific to the asset.
 When the recoverable amount is less than the carrying value an impairment loss is recognized with the expensed charge to the income statement.
-If indications exist that previously recognized impairment loss is reversed the carrying amount of the asset is increased to the estimated recoverable amount but the increased carrying amount may not exceed the carrying amount after depreciation that would have been determined had no impairment loss been recognized for the asset in prior years.
-If the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets, the asset is tested as part of a CGU, which is the smallest identifiable group of assets that generates cash inflows that are largely independent of the carrying amount of the individual asset or CGU exceeds its recoverable amount.
+If indications exist that previously recognized impairment losses no longer exist or are decreased, the recoverable amount is estimated.
+When a previously recognized impairment loss is reversed the carrying amount of the asset is increased to the estimated recoverable amount but the increased carrying amount may not exceed the carrying amount after depreciation that would have been determined had no impairment loss been recognized for the asset in prior years.
+If the asset does not generate cash inflows that are largely independent of those from other assets or groups of assets, the asset is tested as part of a CGU, which is the smallest identifiable group of assets that generates cash inflows that are largely independent of the cash inflows from other assets or groups of assets.
+An impairment loss is the amount by which the carrying amount of the individual asset or CGU exceeds its recoverable amount.